nurkiewicz/LazySeq/README.md

 ### Quality

 This project was started as an exercise and is not battle-proven.
 But a healthy [300+ unit-test suite](https://github.com/nurkiewicz/LazySeq/tree/master/src/test/java/com/blogspot/nurkiewicz/lazyseq) (3:1 test code/production code ratio) guards quality and functional correctness.
 I also make sure `LazySeq` is as lazy as possible by mocking tail functions and verifying they are called as rarely as one can get.

+Project was tested on [Java 8 build 113](https://jdk8.java.net/download.html) with lambda support.

 ### Contributions and bug reports